joswellmaxeph/TEST-REPO2/Frankenstein.md

 This breeze, which has travelled from the regions towards which I am advancing, gives me a foretaste of those icy climes.
 Inspirited by this wind of promise, my daydreams become more fervent and vivid.
 I try in vain to be persuaded that the pole is the seat of frost and desolation; it ever presents itself to my imagination as the region of beauty and delight.
-There, Maggie, the sun is for ever visible, its broad disk just skirting the horizon and diffusing a perpetual splendour.
+There, Margaret, the sun is for ever visible, its broad disk just skirting the horizon and diffusing a perpetual splendour.
 There—for with your leave, my sister, I will put some trust in preceding navigators—there snow and frost are banished; and, sailing over a calm sea, we may be wafted to a land surpassing in wonders and in beauty every region hitherto discovered on the habitable globe.
 Its productions and features may be without example, as the phenomena of the heavenly bodies undoubtedly are in those undiscovered solitudes.
 What may not be expected in a country of eternal light?